hanjustin/GoogleNewsRSSReader/README.md

 # Test Files

-All test classes are inside GoogleNewsRSSReaderTests folder

-# To be implemented

-<b>Caching images for table list<b>
+Test cases are incomplete.
+Test cases will not run due to issues.

+# Not suppported

-<b>Caching articles in UIWebView<b>
+Caching articles in UIWebView for offline use